Mixtures of g-priors in Generalized Linear Models: Introduction

-Mixtures of $g$-priors, obtained by specifying a prior distribution on the hyper parameter $g$ in \eqref{eq:gprior}, including the hyper-$g$ and related hyper-$g/n$ priors \citep{Liang_etal_2008, Cui_George_2008}, the Beta-prime prior \citep{Maruyama_George_2011}, the robust prior \citep{Bayarri_etal_2012}, and the intrinsic prior \citep{Casella_Moreno_2006, Womack_etal_2014}, among others, are widely used in model selection and model averaging problems, due to their attractive theoretical properties in contrast to $g$-priors with fixed $g$ \citep{Liang_etal_2008, Feldkircher_Zeugner_2009, Maruyama_George_2011, Celeux_etal_2012, Ley_Steel_2012, Feldkircher_2012, Fouskakis_Ntzoufras_2013}.
-Mixtures of $g$-priors not only inherit desirable measurement invariance property from the $g$-prior but under a range of hyper parameters also resolve the information paradox \citep{Liang_etal_2008} and Bartlett's paradox \citep{Bartlett_1957, Lindley_1968} that occur with a fixed $g$, meanwhile leading to asymptotic consistency for model selection and estimation \citep{Liang_etal_2008, Maruyama_George_2011, Bayarri_etal_2012}.
+Mixtures of $g$-priors, obtained by specifying a prior distribution on the hyper parameter $g$ in \eqref{eq:gprior}, include the Cauchy prior of \citet{Zellner_Siow_1980}, the hyper-$g$ and related hyper-$g/n$ priors \citep{Liang_etal_2008, Cui_George_2008}, the Beta-prime prior \citep{Maruyama_George_2011}, the robust prior \citep{Bayarri_etal_2012}, and the intrinsic prior \citep{Casella_Moreno_2006, Womack_etal_2014}, among others.
+Mixtures of $g$-priors not only inherit the desirable measurement invariance property from the $g$-prior but under a range of hyper parameters also resolve the information paradox \citep{Liang_etal_2008} and Bartlett's paradox \citep{Bartlett_1957, Lindley_1968} that occur with a fixed $g$, meanwhile leading to asymptotic consistency for model selection and estimation and other attractive theoretical properties \citep{Liang_etal_2008, Maruyama_George_2011, Bayarri_etal_2012, Feldkircher_Zeugner_2009, Celeux_etal_2012, Ley_Steel_2012, Feldkircher_2012, Fouskakis_Ntzoufras_2013}.
 Furthermore, by yielding exact or analytic expressions for marginal likelihoods in tractable forms, these mixtures of $g$-priors enjoy most of the computational efficiency of the original $g$-prior, permitting efficient computational algorithms for stochastic search of the posterior distribution over the model space \citep{Clyde_etal_2011}.